turkia/oracle_raw/README.md

 oracle_raw
 ==========

 This is a library for interfacing with an Oracle Database.
-It uses ActiveRecord Oracle Enhanced adapter (https://github.com/rsim/oracle-enhanced) for connection pooling, but otherwise a raw Ruby-OCI8 connection (http://ruby-oci8.rubyforge.org/en/) is used.
+It uses Ruby-OCI8 (http://ruby-oci8.rubyforge.org/en/) for connection pooling which is considerably slower than ActiveRecord pooling.

 Installation
 ============